LeoYin/Course-Project-Action-Recognition/README.md

-# Action Recognition in Video
+# CSCE-689-Course-Project: Action Recognition in Videos

 This is the course project of Lihao Yin in CSCE 689